The page has been translated by Gen AI.

 Detailed description

-Status DisplayDisplays the current status of the pod
+Status indicatorDisplay the current status of the pod

-YAMLPod resource files can be edited in the YAML editor
+YAMLThe pod’s resource file can be edited in the YAML editor

-• Edit button click and modify the resource, then click the Save button to apply changes
+• Click the Edit button, modify the resource, then click the Done button to apply the changes

-• When editing content, click the Diff button to view the changed content
+• When editing content, you can click the Diff button to view the changes

 Metadata InformationCheck the pod’s metadata information